MicrosoftDocs/SCCMdocs/sccm/apps/plan-design/plan-for-and-configure-application-management.md

 Deploy a client authentication certificate to client computers in the following scenarios:

 - All management points on the intranet accept only HTTPS client connections.
-- Clients connect to the Application Catalog from the internet.
+- Clients connect to the Application Catalog from the Internet.

 For more information about certificate requirements, see [PKI certificate requirements](/sccm/core/plan-design/network/pki-certificate-requirements).